 Areas without sanitary sewer infrastructure are difficult to develop.
 They require additional upfront capital expenditures to provide independent service.
-The soils of the Whetstone Creek Watershed are not well suited for use as septic tank absorption fields, requiring additional controls on traditional home septic systems to ensure water quality.
-The partnership also included land near existing sewer service areas in the analysis.
+The soils of the Walnut Creek watershed are not well suited for use as septic tank absorption fields, requiring additional controls on traditional home septic systems to ensure water quality.